Josh Wander with ZAKA volunteers and military escort.

 (Credit: Yuli Shwartz / Israel Antiquities Authority)

-After Uziel’s team has identified bone fragments, they then send the specimen to the Shura medical base where they perform the DNA analysis in their labs.
+After Uziel’s team has identified bone fragments, they then send the specimen to Shura medical base where they perform the DNA analysis in their labs.
 But Uziel notes that often these types of human remains are much more difficult to identify because they have been burned so badly making them “much more fragmentary and very small.”

-Uziel says that he never thought that he’d be using his archaeological training in a modern context let alone in one such as this.
-“I never expected to be doing this, to be looking at a nightmare.
-On the other hand, I feel like this is the most important thing that I've done in my professional life.”
+“I never expected to be doing this - to be looking at a nightmare.
+On the other hand, I feel like this is the most important thing that I've done in my professional life," he says.

-Uziel and his team have been to most, if not all of the sites of the October 7 massacres, and the physically and emotionally taxing work of sifting through the final remains of those who were brutally murdered is impossible to ignore.
+Uziel and his team have been to most, if not all, of the sites of the October 7th massacres, and the physically and emotionally taxing work of sifting through the final remains of those who were brutally murdered is impossible to ignore.
 “The main challenge is being able to separate yourself from this as much as possible, which isn’t easy considering that some of us know people who were impacted directly,” says Uziel.
 “We’re also very focused on the work itself, and once we’re immersed in the technical process, we make a switch to ensure that we’re doing our job the best way that we can.

 “On the one hand we’re seeing very difficult things, but at the end of the day to be able to say that our team brought some contribution to moving forward and to healing is empowering, so you gain strength from that.”